opentensor/developer-docs/docs/keys/multisig.md

 To transfer TAO out of the multisig wallet requires a multisig transaction, meaning it must be signed by threshold $M$ of the $\N$ total signatories.
 First, one wallet must propose the transaction.
 This proposal will exist on the blockchain where it can be signed by other signatories, which will execute the proposed transaction.

-Note that the signatory that proposes a multisig action must pay a small fee (less than .001 TAO), which will be displayed in the multisig transaction modal.
-But the wallet that will propose the multisig transaction must have a balance above this amount.
+Note that the signatory that proposes a multisig action must pay a fee, which will be displayed in the multisig transaction modal.
+The wallet that will propose the multisig transaction must have a balance above this amount.

 ### Propose the transfer